If you are facing issues in printing single-side or double-side on Mac, see Unable to print double-side or single-side in Acrobat on Mac

 If you have a different printer connected to your computer, try printing the file to the other printer.
 Sometimes a different printer can successfully print a PDF that doesn't print on another printer.

-To switch printers on Mac OS, see Manage your printers (OS X Yosemite) or search Apple Support for instructions for your operating system.
+To switch printers on Mac OS, see Change the default printer (macOS) or search Apple support for instructions for your operating system.

 Often printing problems stem from issues with the PDF file.
 Even if a PDF looks fine on screen, it can contain incomplete or corrupt data.

 If you’re in a hurry and want to print a simple document (such as a letter or form), use the "Print as image" option.
 Click the Advanced button in the Print dialog box to find this option.
 (In Windows 7, the Advanced button is at the bottom of the dialog box.)